Q&A: Why Bolton's pick adds to obstacles for US Mideast plan - Philly

 CAN WASHINGTON IMPOSE A DEAL?

 U.S. officials say they won't impose a solution, but haven't explained how they will bring Abbas back to the table.
-The U.S. ambassador to Israel was quoted by Israeli media Thursday as suggesting Abbas could become irrelevant unless he returns to negotiations.
-It was not clear if David Friedman's purported comments - if confirmed - represent his personal view or signal a shift in U.S. policy.
+Israeli media on Thursday quoted the U.S. ambassador to Israel as suggesting Abbas could become irrelevant unless he returns to negotiations.
+David Friedman later said in a tweet that he was misquoted and that the United States is not seeking to replace Abbas.